docker/compose/docs/ecs-architecture.md

 ---
 # Architecture

-ECS integration relies on CloudFormation to manage AWS resrouces as an atomic operation.
+ECS integration relies on CloudFormation to manage AWS resources as an atomic operation.
 This document describes the mapping between compose application model and AWS components

 ## Overview